kurthamilton/InvestmentTracker/README.md

 }(this));
 ```

-Username and password can be encrypted by calling /api/prices/encrypt?data={plain text to encrypt}&passPhrase={private password}.
+Username and password can be encrypted by calling /api/prices/encrypt?data={plain text to encrypt}&passPhrase={private password}